 As much as the managing director, the “manager” and the players deserve criticism for our current plight, the buck stops with one man and one man only, Mike Ashley.
 He is running “his” club as per his vision for it, and that has resulted in no less than three relegation struggles in six Premier League seasons.
 Still, as the season draws to a close the club is well on course to set a fifth successive profit even if its owner does not pay a single penny for his commercial use of it as a global advertising vehicle for his sportswear shop.
 Quite what Newcastle United or its fans get out of this relationship is anyone’s guess.

-At AshleyOut.com we are finalising our protest plans for the West Ham game, or Judgement Day as it will no doubt be known, even though the actual outcome of this one football game will not change anything to the long term prospect of Newcastle United – a club aiming only for Premier League survival will eventually fail.
+At AshleyOut.com we are finalising our protest plans for the West Ham game, or Judgement Day as it will no doubt be known, even though the actual outcome of this fake football game will not change anything to the long term prospect of Newcastle United – a club aiming only for Premier League survival will eventually fail.
 We expect to have a loud and clearly visible presence inside St. James’ Park and we call on every Newcastle United fan to either (continue to) boycott this game and/or join us in our protest regardless of the outcome of the game, regardless of whether we ultimately stay up or go down this time around and regardless of countless pleas for support that will undoubtedly follow this week from the gutless club representatives that have allowed the club to descend into this shambles through their own actions and decisions.

 Enough is Enough.
 This club is not OUR club.